Lindsaymk/Analyzing-Customer-Behavior-with-RFM-Analysis/README.md

 ## Repository Structure

 - `data/`: Directory containing the dataset used for analysis.
-- `analysis.ipynb` (or `analysis.py`): Jupyter Notebook or Python script file with the complete data analysis code.
+- `analysis.ipynb`: Jupyter Notebook file with the complete data analysis code.
 - `results/`: Directory for storing analysis output and visualizations.
 - `README.rmd`: This file providing project information.